Brassard: Use

-Brassard (also "brassart" or "brasset") is also used to refer to pieces of armour worn to cover the entire arm (encompassing vambrace, rerebrace, and possibly a couter).
+Brassard (also "brassart" or "brasset") also refers to pieces of armour worn to cover the entire arm (encompassing vambrace, rerebrace, and possibly a couter).

 Armlet-wearing soldier of the British Royal Military Police in 1984.

 A Haitian policeman with a United Nations brassard, 2008.

 Soldier of the Polish Military Gendarmerie (right) displaying brassard, 2019.

 North Korean traffic controller wearing armlet, 2008.

 Soldier of the South Korean Military Police wearing brassard, 2007.

+Cadets of the British Armed Forces wear a brassard on the right arm to display unit identity and merit badges.